mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Current Flow
-We can compute the current flow at both the "from" and "to" bus ends of the specific branch by using:
+We can compute the current flow at both the from-bus and to-bus ends of the specific branch by using:
 ```@repl ACOptimalPowerFlowPower
 magnitude, angle = fromCurrent(system, analysis; label = "Branch 2")
 magnitude, angle = toCurrent(system, analysis; label = "Branch 2")